DGrv/dorian-gravier/about.md

 ---
 layout: page
 title: About me
-permalink: /about/
+order: 10
 ---
 # Welcome

 Dorian Gravier like to cook, oh ja aber nicht nur.
 Even if he is a french guy ( ja you know French people and language), he can still speak something like his mother tongue as well as using them at work.

 Alright, let's stay a bit simple in what I am wanna present you here.
 The goal of this website is to give the opportunity to people to get an idea of what I have done and what I can or could do.
 Let's call it a Portofolio, it seems to be the mode since a while.
 I invite you to look around, you may find something that is catching you curiosity.
 Do not hesitate to contact me if you would to get more information or give me a comment.

 I am found of personnal and professional development and I am constantly asking for feedback.
 Critics are always bringing forward (if they are of course constructive).